How We Scaled to Over $10,000 Daily Ad Spend Per Campaign

 #4: Having uncapped offers

-If you’re pushing some offers that are known to only have a cap of 50 leads a day, obviously that’s not really going to fly for the $10,000+ a day of scaling, depending on the payout – but your offers have to be relatively uncapped.
+If you’re pushing some affiliate marketing offers that are known to have a cap of 50 leads a day, that’s not going to work with $10,000+ a day of scaling, depending on the payout – your offers have to be relatively uncapped.

 #5: Avoid strict caps

-If the network is like, “we just don’t have too much budget for this offer” or “your cap is small”, then forget scaling $10,000+ a day on that offer – just accept that it’s going to be a lower volume & higher margin campaign, and look for some other campaigns that are going to do this kind of astronomical stuff again.
-If you can make money on lower volume campaigns, that’s fine, you never want to give up campaigns that work.
-Even if you have a handful of small campaigns, adding up it’s really helpful for your income.
+If the network is like, “we don’t have much budget for this offer” or “your cap is small”, then forget scaling $10,000+ a day on that offer – just accept that it’s going to be a lower volume & higher margin campaign, look for other affiliate marketing campaigns that are going to do large figures for you.

 #6: Get a quality check on your offers before scaling

-Before getting on an offer and scaling to the moon, make sure you’re really hands-on with a network or advertiser.
+Before getting on an offer and scaling it to the moon, make sure you’re really hands-on with your network or advertiser.
 “Does my quality look pretty good?
-Would you guys be OK if I scale this to $12,000 a day?” – be really transparent with them, so you don’t just jack up the volume and potentially run into some issues if, for some reason, the quality comes back bad on your offer.
-So be really hands-on and communicative about the quality checks as you scale, and ask the advertiser’s or network’s permission to scale to $10-15,000 a day, so you don’t just blow their offers out of the water.
-You might not know if there’s is some kind of cap behind the scenes that they just didn’t tell you.
+Would you guys be OK if I scale this to $12,000 a day?” – be transparent with them, so you don’t jack up the volume and potentially run into some issues, if, for some reason, the quality turns out to be bad.

 #7: Avoid cash flow issues

-If you’re using credit cards, make sure you start paying off those cards, maybe even quicker than necessary, just to avoid the cards maxing out.
+If you’re using credit cards, make sure you start paying off those cards, preferably quicker than necessary to avoid the cards maxing out.

-If the network has any bad reputation at all, I would just avoid it completely, if you’re trying to scale to that extent.
+If the network has a bad reputation, I would avoid it completely, especially if you’re trying to scale to that extent.